 Operational management of the Company and that of its affiliate, Northern Powergrid (Yorkshire) plc ("NPg Yorkshire"), is undertaken by a single senior management team with specific functional responsibilities.
-Those functional responsibilities are in respect of operations, health, safety and environment, asset management (including procurement), commercial (including customer service, new connections to the network and stakeholder engagement), regulation and strategy, human resources, organisation development, legal and finance (including property management and information technology).
+Those functional responsibilities are in respect of operations, health, safety and environment, asset management (including procurement), customer service, business development (including new connections to the network), policy and markets (including trading and innovation), regulation, human resources, organisation development, legal and finance (including property management, stakeholder engagement and information technology).
 Some of those functions also provide services across the Northern Powergrid Group.